Executive MHA Program

 In May 2012, the Executive MHA program launched an academic program with King Fahad Medical City (KFMC) in Riyadh, Saudi Arabia.
 Over the course of the program, MHA faculty will visit KFMC two or three times per year for classroom lecture exchanges.
 Course content is delivered by way of an online platform.

 Executive MHA News

-Samara Mimesh, Executive MHA ’14, physician at King Fahad Medical City In May, the Executive MHA program will launch its second cohort at King Fahad Medical City (KFMC) in…
+Samara Mimesh, Executive MHA ’14, physician at King Fahad Medical City This spring, the Executive MHA program will launch its second cohort at King Fahad Medical City (KFMC) in…

 Full-time MHA students Jason Battaglia, Sumukh Sathnur and Philip Konkol rehearse their problem solving presentation.
 Since the MHA program’s inception in 1946, “The Minnesota Way” of problem solving has…